 Appendix Tables A6 and A7 show the results for the outcome of duration in holding editorial roles.
-Conditioning on the same sets of controls as for selection, we find that from the 1960s up to the 1990s women served for fewer years than men.
-However, only in the 1980s the gender differences in duration are significantly different from 0 at the 10% level.
-Therefore, even though women were quite heavily over-selected in the 1980s (Table 3), they served on average around fewer 1.7 years than men.
-In contrast, for the 2000s we find a conditional over-selection of female economists, but no evidence for gender differences in the duration.
-Finally, for the top-field journals, there are no significant gender differences in the duration in editorial roles (see Appendix Table A7).
+For the top-8 journals, shown in Appendix Table A6, conditioning on the same sets of controls as for selection, we find that from the 1960s up to the 1990s women served for fewer years than men.
+However, only in the 1980s the gender differences in duration are

-In the next step, we examine the gender gap in the representation on editorial boards i.e. we now set the dependent variable equal to 1 if author i is editor or associate editor in year tand 0 otherwise.
+In the next step, we examine the gender gap in the representation on editorial boards i.e. we now set the dependent variable equal to 1 if author i is editor or associate editor in year t and 0 otherwise.
 Appendix Table A8 shows that - as expected, the conditional over-selection of women translates into an over-representation of women on editorial boards of the top-8 journals from the 1980s onwards.
 Similar to the results regarding selection, we do not observe any gender differences in representation at top-field journals (Appendix Table A9).